ChloeSAPage/AI-Cooking-Assistant/README.md

 Already on the first day we implemented some of the amazing designs we had in mind.

 With a mobile first approach, since we believe most of our users would use our app on the go.
-(Eg busy person could look up a recipe on their way home and buy the ingredients before they get there.)
+(E.g. busy person could look up a recipe on their way home and buy the ingredients before they get there.)

 ### Home:

-#### mobile view:
+#### Mobile view:

 ![alt text](public/images/readMeImages/mobileViewDay1.png)
 ![alt text](public/images/readMeImages/mobileViewDay1Menu.png)